Balancing power solutions

 Wega Group and EPV Energy have signed a letter of intent for the development of a gas-engine power plant project to be located alongside the circular economy facility in the municipality of Oripää, Finland.
 The main product of the circular economy facility, developed by Wega, will be liquefied bio- and e-methane, which will be utilized in industry, transportation, and energy production.
 The end product of the facility can be stored and used as the fossil-free primary fuel for the gas-engine power plant planned by EPV.
 The estimated total electrical output of the power plant would be 40–50 MW.

-EPV is exploring the construction of a gas engine power plant in Lappeenranta
+EPV is exploring the construction of a gas-engine power plant in Lappeenranta

 The gas-engine power plant, currently in the permitting phase, would be able to support electricity production during various disturbances and unstable weather conditions.
-EPV Energy (EPV) has made a preliminary agreement with Lappeenrannan Energia regarding project development.
+EPV Energy has made a preliminary agreement with Lappeenrannan Energia regarding project development.
 The estimated total electrical capacity of the engine power plant would be approximately 40–45 MW.

 Privacy Overview